mkavulich/ccpp-doc/CCPPtechnical/source/CodeManagement.rst

    Your branch is up to date with 'origin/features/my_local_development_branch'. nothing to commit, working tree clean

-At this point you can continue development or create a PR as discussed in the next section.
+At this point you can continue development or create a PR as discussed in `Creating a Pull Request`_.

 =========================================
 Contributing Code, Code Review Process
 =========================================
-Once your development is mature, and the testing has been completed (see next section), you are ready to create a PR using GitHub to propose your changes for review.
+Once your development is mature, and the testing has been completed, you are ready to create a PR using GitHub to propose your changes for review.

 -----------------------
 Creating a Pull Request